falkr/ttm4175/pages/networking-2-2020.md

 We will start with a few basic steps, if you have any issues please ask for help!
 It's important that you understand well these steps before moving forward.

+**---> On your Ubuntu VM**

 :steps:
-1. In your Ubuntu VM find out what kind of operating system you're emulating.
+1. On your Ubuntu VM find out what kind of operating system you're emulating.
 2. In Docker's hub <https://hub.docker.com/> search for the same operating system.
 3. You should have found at least one *Docker Official Image*, which is important to take into account!
 Don't use images you don't trust.
 4. Now enter the following in your terminal: